Aliases for PDGFRB Gene

 GeneCards Summary for PDGFRB Gene

-PDGFRB (Platelet-Derived Growth Factor Receptor, Beta Polypeptide) is a Protein Coding gene.
-Diseases associated with PDGFRB include primary familial brain calcification 4 and myeloid neoplasm associated with pdgfrb rearrangement.
-Among its related pathways are PI3K-Akt signaling pathway and PI3K/AKT Signaling in Cancer.
+PDGFRB (Platelet Derived Growth Factor Receptor Beta) is a Protein Coding gene.
+Diseases associated with PDGFRB include Myofibromatosis, Infantile, 1 and Basal Ganglia Calcification, Idiopathic, 4.
+Among its related pathways are Glioma and Immune response IL-23 signaling pathway.
 GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
-An important paralog of this gene is FGFR3.
+An important paralog of this gene is FGFR1.

 UniProtKB/Swiss-Prot for PDGFRB Gene